 Is presented to a student who has shown a high level of involvement and commitment to the Black community abroad.
 Ideal candidates for this award are those who, through dedication to research, service or other work, have achieved exceptional success in rebuilding and uplifting the Diaspora.

-Please click HERE to resgister for the 2018 Black Community Services Center Academic & Community Awards
+Registration: Please click HERE to register for the 2019 Black Community Services Center Academic & Community Awards